le0cadio/cSharp/README.md

 # cSharp
-Repository to organize and save my studies in C#
+Repository to organize my studies in C#